nnutter/git-branchdir-manager/README.md

 Install
 =======

 If you already have a .bashrc that is setup to load a directory of .bashrc files then just `git clone` in that directory.
-If you do not have this setup then running this will  set that up and source git-branchdir-manager.
+If you do not have this setup then running this will set that up and source git-branchdir-manager.sh.
 Feel free to peek at the [setup.sh source][1] and the [.bashrc addition][2].

 ~~~
 bash >(curl https://raw.github.com/nnutter/git-branchdir-manager/master/setup.sh)